Skip to main content

 Quick Example

-Here’s what using Grain looks like in code:
+Here’s what using Grain looks like with the Grain Tag:

 // Track events